fieldtrip/website/template/layout.md

 #### dccn_customized_acticap64.mat

-This is a custom 64-Channel-Arrangement for the DCCN.
+This is a custom 64-Channel-Arrangement for the Donders Centre for Cognitive Neuroimaging (DCCN).
 The 32 channels from the 1st amplifier are located central, the 32 channels from the 2nd amplifier are along the rim.

 {% include image src="/assets/img/template/layout/dccn_customized_acticap64.png" width="200" %}
 {% include image src="/assets/img/template/layout/dccn_customized_acticap64.mat.png" width="200" %}